intel/opencl-intercept-layer/docs/controls.md

 If set to a nonzero value, the Intercept Layer for OpenCL Applications will separate the performance infomation placed in the JSON file into Queued, Submitted, and Execution stages.
 It will also reorder the threads/queues by starting runtime.
 This flag is only functional when ChromePerformanceTiming is also set.

+##### `ChromePerformanceTimingPerKernel` (bool)

+If set to a nonzero value, the Intercept Layer for OpenCL Applications will organize the performance information placed in the JSON file on a per kernel name basis.
+It is only functional when ChromePerformanceTiming is also set.
+When ChromePerformanceTimingInStages is also set, information about event stages will be retained.

 ### Controls for Dumping and Injecting Programs and Build Options

 ##### `OmitProgramNumber` (bool)